Relational Semantics for Flat Heyting-Lewis Logic: Introduction

 The flat calculus~$\hlcf$ arises from extending intuitionistic logic with a binary operator $\sto$ that is normal in it second argument, transitive, and satisfies \emph{implication necessitation}, i.e.~derivability of $\phi \to \psi$ implies derivability of $\phi \sto \psi$.
 From this, we can obtain the sharp calculus $\hlcs$ by adding the axiom: \begin{enumerate}\itemindent=1.1em \myitem{\lna{di}} $(p \sto r) \wedge (q \sto r) \to ((p \vee q) \sto r)$ \end{enumerate} This sharp version of the logic can conveniently be interpreted in Kripke-style relational semantics.
-This perspective has resulted in numerous correspondence, completeness and finite model property results for this ``sharp'' semantics \cite{iemh:prov01,iemh:pres03,Zhou03,IemhoffJZ05:igpl,LitVis18}, with a recent work showing how to use the natural G{\"o}del-McKinsey-Tarski translation to transfer metatheory of bimodal classical logics~\cite{grolitpat26-arxiv}.
-In the flat setting, so far one has had to turn to algebraic semantics or a suitable adaptation of Chellas-Weiss semantics for $\lna{ICK}$ \cite{wei19,cialiu19,dufgro25}, Routley-Meyer semantics for substructural logics~\cite{roumey72a,roumey72b,roumey73,restall00,bimdunfer18}, or (generalised) Veltman semantics \cite{dejo:prov90,verb:unpu92,dejo:comp99,joosten2020}, because a simple Kripke-style semantics for $\hlcf$ appeared elusive.
+This perspective has resulted in numerous correspondence, completeness and finite model property results for this ``sharp'' semantics \cite{iemh:prov01,iemh:pres03,Zhou03,IemhoffJZ05:igpl,LitVis18}, with recent work showing how to use the natural G{\"o}del-McKinsey-Tarski translation to transfer metatheory of bimodal classical logics~\cite{grolitpat26-arxiv}.

+Nevertheless, from the point of view of applications and interpretations discussed above, there are few reasons to insists on the ``sharp'' calculus $\hlcs$ as the minimal one, excluding interpretations not validating \lna{di}.
+In more philosophical contexts such as \lna{IELE}~\cite[Section~2.4]{grolitpat26-arxiv}, the present state of the research does not determine the status of \lna{di}, whereas in mathematical and computer science applications enforcing it as a base axiom would simply be too restrictive.
+Insisting on the validity of \lna{di} in the inhabitation logic of arrows in functional programming languages~\cite{Hug00,Hug04,atkey08:msfp,jacobshh09:jfp, lindleywy08:msfp,lindleywy10:jfp,lindley14:wgp} would limit the Curry-Howard interpretation to so-called \emph{arrows with choice} \cite{Hug04}.
+While this would still cover \emph{arrows with delay} and \emph{higher-order arrows} (corresponding, respectively, to \emph{applicative functors} and monads), and some other instances such as list processors and Kleisli arrows, important examples of arrows \emph{without} choice can be obtained using automata or functions on infinite streams \cite[\S\ 2.3]{grolitpat26-arxiv}.